kjinwoo12/body-script-runner/README.md

 # body-script-runner
-It is for using javascript code in innerHTML.
+It is for using javascript code in innerText.
 It makes possible to run javascript code on the HTML like below.
 ```html
 <!--*.html-->
 <div>